pipelight/doc.pipelight/cookbook/strategies.md

 # Deployment Strategies

 Pipelight is about deploying stuffs in the background as you write code.
-Their is a moment where you need to set a deployment strategy that suits your needs.
+There is a moment where you need to set a deployment strategy that suits your needs.

 If you are unfamilliar with such words, you can check the [Harness guide on deployment strategies](https://www.harness.io/blog/blue-green-canary-deployment-strategies)

 ## Dummy deployment (ssh/scp/rsync)

-A dummy deploy is just sending files on remote server.
+A dummy deploy is just sending files on remote server and serving them (with Apach, Nginx...)
-If you have a small website for example and doesn't car about being offline for a few seconds as files are replaced.
+Mainly used if you have a small website for example and don't care about being offline for a few seconds as files are replaced.

+Option API

 ```ts
 //pipelight.config.ts